kubernetes/ingress-nginx/controllers/nginx/configuration.md

 To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

 When using SSL offloading outside of cluster (e.g. AWS ELB) it may be useful to enforce a redirect to `HTTPS` even when there is not TLS cert available.
 This can be achieved by using the `ingress.kubernetes.io/force-ssl-redirect: "true"` annotation in the particular resource.

+### Redirect from to www

+In some scenarios is required to redirect from `www.domain.com` to `domain.com` or viceversa.
+To enable this feature use the annotation `ingress.kubernetes.io/from-to-www-redirect: "true"`

+**Important:**
+If at some point a new Ingress is created with a host equals to one of the options (like `domain.com`) the annotation will be ommited.

 ### Whitelist source range